Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | Official Website | dolphy-jazzspot.com |

-An established name in Yokohama's jazz scene, born in Yokohama Honmoku in 1980 and moved to Noge in 1990.
-Its interior unified in wood materials has wonderful acoustics, welcoming everyone from legendary jazz greats to rising young musicians.
-If you're looking to meet jazz musicians, I recommend starting by visiting here regularly.
-There are many session opportunities.
+Born in Motomachi, Yokohama in 1980 and relocated to Noge in 1990, it's a longtime fixture of the Yokohama jazz scene.
+The interior unified in wood provides wonderful sound resonance, welcoming performers from jazz legends to up-and-coming musicians.
+If you're looking to meet jazz musicians, we recommend becoming a regular here first.
+There are also many session opportunities.

 Thumbs Up